-The subject matter of Hebrew centres on the Person, work and office of the Lord Jesus Christ and emphasises His eternal deity and unique manhood.
-It illustrates His superiority to prophets and angels, kings and priests.. and it details His supremacy in His high priestly ministry and the exclusivity of His sacrificial offering.
+The subject matter of Hebrew centres on the Person, work, and office of the Lord Jesus Christ, and emphasises His eternal deity and unique manhood.
+It illustrates His superiority to prophets, angels, kings, and priests, and it details His supremacy in His high priestly ministry and the exclusivity of His sacrificial offering.
 But it also gives believers a number of serious warnings.

-Chapter 6 begins with the third of five warnings, which catalogues the dangers of mature believers falling away from the truth and reverting to spiritual infancy.
-However, it continues with a reminder of God's never-failing faithfulness to His people. and uses Abraham to illustrate this truth.. for we read, "when God made the promise to Abraham, since He could swear by no one greater, He swore by Himself."
+Chapter 6 begins with the third of five warnings, which catalogue the dangers of mature believers falling away from the truth and reverting to spiritual infancy.
+However, it continues with a reminder of God's never-failing faithfulness to His people and uses Abraham to illustrate this truth for we read: "When God made the promise to Abraham, since He could swear by no one greater, He swore by Himself."

-Promises were made when Abraham set out from Haran, by faith, to go to the promised land, and again by the oaks of Mamre, when the birth of Isaac was reaffirmed.
-But it was not until Abraham obeyed God's command... to "take now your son, your only son, whom you love, Isaac, and go to the land of Moriah, and offer him there as a burnt offering on one of the mountains of which I will tell you.."... that God swore this oath to keep His promise.
+Promises were made when Abraham set out from Haran by faith to go to the Promised Land, and again, by the oaks of Mamre, when the birth of Isaac was reaffirmed.
+But it was not until Abraham obeyed God's command: "Take now your son, your only son, whom you love, Isaac, and go to the land of Moriah, and offer him there as a burnt offering on one of the mountains of which I will tell you," that God swore this oath to keep His promise.

-Because Abraham is the father of faith and all believers are his 'spiritual seed', God's pledge and guarantee to Abraham encompasses every man, woman, boy and girl who has believed in God... and Jesus Christ, Whom He has sent to be the Saviour of the world.
+Because Abraham is the father of faith and all believers are his 'spiritual seed', God's pledge and guarantee to Abraham encompasses every man, woman, boy, and girl who has believed in Jesus Christ, the Saviour of the world.

-The Lord showed the unchangeableness of His purpose and plan of salvation when He made His oath to Abraham.. and He is the same yesterday, today and forever - and it is impossible for Him to lie.
+The Lord showed the unchangeableness of His purpose and plan of salvation when He made His oath to Abraham.
+He is the same yesterday, today, and forever, and it is impossible for Him to lie.
 May we who have trusted Him for salvation take refuge in the strong encouragement we gain from this passage and take hold of the salvation that is ours by faith in Christ.

-Heavenly Father, how we praise and thank You for the promise you made to Abraham which has its fulfilment in all who trust in the Lord Jesus Christ for the forgiveness of sin and life everlasting.
-Thank You that Your word is true, Your promises are sure and Your truth endures from one generation to the next.
-Thank You that in Christ we have become part of that cloud of witnesses, both living and dead, who have been saved by grace through faith.
-May we press on into spiritual maturity and be a living testimony of the hope that we have in Christ, in Whose name we pray, AMEN.
+Heavenly Father, how I praise and thank You for the promise you made to Abraham which has its fulfilment in all who trust in the Lord Jesus Christ for the forgiveness of sin and life everlasting.
+Thank You that Your Word is true, Your promises are sure, and Your truth endures from one generation to the next.
+Thank You that in Christ, I have become part of that cloud of witnesses, both living and dead, who have been saved by grace through faith.
+In Jesus' name, AMEN.